crypto-guys/Crypto-Price-Archival-Bot/README.md

 # Usage
 crontab -e

-Add the following line to run the script every 15 minutes
+Add the following line to run the script every 15 minutes and log all output to transaction.log

 0,15,30,45 * * * * php -f /arweave/cryptopricebot.php >> /arweave/transaction.log